openwisp/openwisp-monitoring/README.rst

   script will be updated to exit if `openwisp-monitoring package <https://github.com/openwisp/openwrt-openwisp-monitoring#openwrt-openwisp-monitoring>`_ is installed on the device.

-**Note:** The above changes will change the configuration status of all your devices to ``modified``.
-You don't need to be alarmed because of this.
-This ensures that all of your devices have updated scripts.

 Install the `monitoring packages <https://github.com/openwisp/openwrt-openwisp-monitoring#openwrt-openwisp-monitoring>`_ as mentioned in the `Install monitoring packages on device <#install-monitoring-packages-on-the-device>`_ section of this documentation.